kevintorch/PermissionLauncher/README.md

 # Android Permission Launcher

-Easily Request permission with new ActivityResultLauncher and recommended rationale checks like shouldShowRequestPermissionRationale.
+Easily Request permission with new API and recommended rationale checks like shouldShowRequestPermissionRationale.
+All with a simple lightweight class and one liner code.

 ### Installation